git-sudo-404/Database_Systems_CMU/Project 0/README.md

 - Then we take the Harmonic Mean of them all.
 - We can control the precision by varying the number of scorecards used.

+#### Distributed Systems

+- Another simple way is to constantly maintain a seperate table that keeps the UserID whenever the users is active ( adds it to the table when the connection is made) and remove it when the connection is closed.
+- But do you see the problem here?
+What if my server is not only one node (i.e) there are multiple servers a user can connect to , one from laptop and another from phone could get connected to different server.
+- That's why hyperloglog is used.
+- The results can be calculated in a distributed manner and can be merged together.

 ### Resources

 - [YouTube Video by Breaking Tap](https://www.youtube.com/watch?v=lJYufx0bfpw)